dff-labs/M061/README.md

 This project drives the main ventilator hardware, and is written in Go.

-A GUI is implemented in Python-QT, and can be imported as a submodule from https://gitlab.com/ralsuwaidi/new-ui.
+A GUI implemented in Python-QT is available as a separate project at https://gitlab.com/dff-labs/M061-gui.

 The overall application architecture is as follows:
 * Ventilator (hardware) is accessed via a number of sensors talking I2C and SPI, accessed via GPIO